itsniranjannn/girlsclosetEcom/README.md

 ﻿# girlsclosetEcom
-created fully functional ecommerce website with proper payment integretion (stripe)
+created fully functional ecommerce website with proper payment integretion (stripe) for testing purpose, and has different functionalities that an ecom web needs